Casti17/challenge-light-it/README.md

 1.  **Modify Main Environment File**: In the main directory, you can edit the example.env file with the information needed for your environment.

 2.  **Modify appsettings File for backend**: There is an appsettings.sample.json file for the backend environment variables.
 Edit with the corresponding information according to your environment.
+Remove the **sample** text after finished.

 3.   **Create Environment File for frontend**: Create an `.env` file to configure the frontend endpoints in the `challenge-patient-registration` directory.
 Add the following lines to this file: